gem-pasteur/macsyfinder/doc/source/user_guide/outputs.rst

     * **hit_seq_cov** - the percentage of the sequence covered by the alignment with the profile
     * **hit_begin_match** - the position in the sequence where the profile match begins
     * **hit_end_match** - the position in the sequence where the profile match ends
+    * **counterpart** - the hit id of some other hit which are equivalent. only Loners and multisystems hits have counterpart
     * **used_in** - whether the hit could be used in another system's occurrence

 This file can be easily parsed using the Python `pandas <https://pandas.pydata.org/>`_ library. ::